Deadlydav/bulkpdfcolorinverter/README.md

 # BULK PDF Color Inverter

-This Python script automates the process of inverting colors in PDF documents, tailored for text-heavy or image-heavy pages.
+This Python script automates the process of inverting colors in PDF documents, tailored for text-heavy or image-heavy pages giving a Dark Mode feeling

 ## Features